willeda1/schoolGIS/README.md

-# schoolGIS
+# simple GIS demo

-exploring Shiny to display health data for a colleague's school outreach initiative
+A simple Shiny demo with a colleague to try out some ideas for a school outreach programme.
+Is thus not intended as a serious application.